User ID:

 Meet the New CGCW

-For thirty-five years, Connoisseurs’ Guide has been the authoritative voice of the California wine consumer.
+For over forty years, Connoisseurs’ Guide has been the authoritative voice of the California wine consumer.
 With readers in all fifty states and twenty foreign countries, the Guide is valued by wine lovers everywhere for its honesty and for it strong adherence to the principles of transparency, unbiased, hard-hitting opinions.
 Now, it is becoming the California winelover’s most powerful online voice as well.
 And, our new features provide an unmatched array of advice and information for aficionados of every stripe.

 Our monthly newsletter, noted for its accuracy, independence and thoroughness by both the Los Angeles Times and the San Francisco Chronicle remains the focus of our activities.
 Connoisseurs’ Guide reviews thousands of California and West Coast wines in peer-to-peer blind tastings.
 Our guest panelists are all industry professionals including other wine writers, sommeliers, retailers and distributors.
 Almost all other wine reviews are the result of “single palate” tastings and do not match the depth of knowledge and powerful analytical talents brought together at our table.